Skip to main content

 First stop for any visitors to the Highlands is the Inverness Museum and Art Gallery, in the historic heart of the city.

-Learn about the Highlands’ long history at Inverness Museum and Art Gallery
+Visit the Inverness Museum and Art Gallery

 Photo by: Ewen Weatherspoon/ Inverness Museum and Art Gallery